 Here are some general software characteristics you should look for:

-solution with appropriate asset tracking capabilities (barcodes, GPS, RFID… depending on the needs of your organization)
+- solution with appropriate asset tracking capabilities (barcodes, GPS, or RFID, depending on the needs of your organization)

 It is really important that your asset management software is intuitive and easy to use.
 Many solutions will match your feature requirements on paper, but not in practice.
 It is really important to try them out first and see how the features are implemented.
 If the software is buggy, slow, or hard to figure out, it’s not worth the trouble.

 This is why we always suggest businesses to make a shortlist of potential solutions, talk with vendors about available features, and take a free trial for a hands-on test.
 We have a whole guide on how to choose the right asset management software for your organization if you’re interested in learning more about the proper selection process.

 When reviewing asset management solutions, always take a closer look at their pricing plans.
 They often have limitations on the number of users and/or assets you can add to the database.
 If you need to enter an unusually large number of assets or users, a lot of software vendors will be open to creating a custom monthly/yearly plan.

 Using Limble CMMS to track and manage your assets

 Let’s take a quick look at features you might find very useful.